-The activities leading to these results have been contracted by the European Centre for Medium-Range Weather Forecasts, operator of C3S on behalf of the European Union (Delegation Agreement signed on 11/11/2014).
-All information in this document is provided "as is" and no guarantee or warranty is given that the information is fit for any particular purpose.
-The user thereof uses the information at its sole risk and liability.
-For the avoidance of all doubts, the European Commission and the European Centre for Medium-Range Weather Forecasts has no liability in respect of this document, which is merely representing the authors view.
+The activities leading to these results have been contracted by the European Centre for Medium-Range Weather Forecasts, operator of C3S on behalf on the European Union (Contribution Agreement signed on 22/07/2021).
+All information in this document is provided "as is" and no guarantee of warranty is given that the information is fit for any particular purpose.

+The users thereof use the information at their sole risk and liability.
+For the avoidance of all doubt, the European Commission and the European Centre for Medium-Range Weather Forecasts have no liability in respect of this document, which is merely representing the author's view.